πŸ“ŒLST Architecture

 • Manages the orderly processing of withdrawals (first come, first serve)

-• Fund settlement sources ():
+• Fund settlement sources (learn more here):

 1. New deposits (prioritized for pending withdrawals)